Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Distance Learning from Ford's Theatre

-Various grades through high school level: The Washington, DC site of the assassination of President Lincoln presents virtual field trips and a virtual investigation of the Lincoln murder.
+Various grades through high school level: The Washington, DC site of the assassination of President Lincoln presents a virtual tour, classroom aids and distance learning resources.

 Emancipation Proclamation Activity